WorldShare is committed to protecting your privacy, keeping the data you share with us safe and using it lawfully.

-- To process your donation including processing Gift Aid
+- Process your donation including processing Gift Aid

-- To send you updates highlighting the impact of your donation(s) or fundraising
+- Send updates highlighting the impact of your donation(s) or fundraising

-- To send you information about our activities or prayer requests
+- Send you information about our activities or prayer requests

-- To ensure we know how to contact you
+- Ensure we know how to contact you

 How do we keep your data safe?